 Heat your pot on the stove over medium heat.
 Melt the butter.
 Add your onion and celery and saute for 5 minutes, stirring often.
 Toss in the garlic and zucchini for 1 minute, stirring well the entire time.

-Rain in the rice, add the vegies, pour over the stock.
+Rain in the rice, pour over the stock.
 Mix well.
 Pop on your lid, transfer to the oven and bake in the oven for 25 minutes.

 Make the pesto by adding the basil, cheese, nuts and oil to a mini food processor and blitzing thoroughly.
 Set aside